HoneyBedger/project_Getting_and_Cleaning_Data/README.md

 6. Group the resulting dataset "data" by Sybject and Activity, then calculate the mean values of each feature for these groups.
 The outcome is a dataframe "data_means" with 180 rows and 68 columns (66 variables).
-7. View the dataframes "data" and "data_means".
+7. View the dataframe "data_means".